-With only 2 pence and 5 pence coins, one cannot make 3 pence,
+With only 2 pence and 5 pence coins, one cannot make 3 pence, but one can make any higher amount. |

 "Various British Pennys".
 Licensed under CC BY-SA 3.0 via Wikipedia